Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 ![](img/Product_General_Settings_103.png)

-When you click the 'Add' button, SpiraPlan will add the new product association to the list.
+When you click the 'Add' button, Spira will add the new product association to the list.

 You can change the product association (for example to change which artifacts are shared) by clicking on the 'Edit' button to the right.
 This updates the association list.